robur-coop/utcp/README.md

 ## TODO

-- IPv6 support for the TCP stack (Ipaddr.t instead of Ipaddr.V4.t)

 - suspicious that someone/somehow deliver_out_1 needs to be triggered... but at which points in time? at the end of "got a segment from network and didn't provoke a reply"? "got some data from user"?